typelevel/cats/docs/src/main/tut/xor.md

 ---
 # Xor

-In day to day programming, it is fairly common to find ourselves writing functions that can fail.
+In day-to-day programming, it is fairly common to find ourselves writing functions that can fail.
 For instance, querying a service may result in a connection issue, or some unexpected JSON response.

 To communicate these errors it has become common practice to throw exceptions.
 However, exceptions are not tracked in any way, shape, or form by the Scala compiler.
-To see if a function throws an exception, and moreover what kind of exception it throws, we have to dig through the source code.
+To see what kind of exceptions (if any) a function may throw, we have to dig through the source code.
 Then to handle these exceptions, we have to make sure we catch them at the call site.
 This all becomes even more unwieldy when we try to compose exception-throwing procedures.

 ```scala
 val throwsSomeStuff: Int => Double = ???